Objectives and competences

 - Concept of sustainable development and corporate governance

-- Strategic opportunities and strategies (areas of seeking for strategic opportunities, definition and types of strategies, particularities in different types of enterprises, possible ways of the enterprise's development
+- Strategic opportunities and strategies (areas of seeking for strategic opportunities, definition and types of strategies, possible ways of the enterprise's development

 - Strategic business areas and strategic business units